Hartyplaza/Survey-of-Consumer-Finances-SCF-/README.md

     Determine the optimal number of clusters using the Elbow Method and Silhouette Score Apply K-Means clustering to segment households
-    Interpret and label clusters

 5. ## Results and Visualization

     Visualize clusters in 2D and 3D plots
-    Analyze the characteristics of each cluster
     Deploy a Dash web application for interactive exploration of household segments

    ## Results

 The K-Means clustering identified several distinct household segments within the group of individuals that have been turned down for credit or feared being denied credit.
 The interactive Dash application allows users to explore these segments in detail.

 ### Contributing